Posted by: N.S. Palmer | May 11, 2013

 (Unpopular Essays, Routledge Classics, 2009)

-The federal government has enormous power to shape American public opinion, though in the case of drug policy, it has exercised that power either clumsily or not at all.
+As demonstrated by its terror campaign about Covid-19, the federal government still has enormous power to shape American public opinion.
+However, in the case of drug policy, it has exercised that power either clumsily or not at all.

 An example of successful propaganda is the government’s use of the entertainment industry to promote its military agenda.

 Most Americans are unaware that the U.S. Department of Defense has “script approval” rights over the majority of American war movies.
 Consistent with the First Amendment, the government does not prohibit movies opposing U.S. military actions.
 However, in exchange for control over movie content, the Pentagon offers “free” use of military aircraft, locations, hardware, and other assistance.
-As a result, movies that portray government policies in the most positive light are cheaper and more realistic than movies opposing such policies.
-Most moviemakers decide to cooperate.
-Moviegoers never realize that they paid $11 a ticket to watch two hours of propaganda.
+As a result, movies that portray government policies in the most positive light are cheaper and more realistic.
+Moviegoers never realize that they are paying to watch propaganda.

 For the most part, Americans are subjected to the opposite kind of propaganda about the sale and use of psychotropic drugs.
-Popular movies such as “Savages” and television shows such as “Weeds” portray drug dealers in a mostly positive light, and portray drug use as mostly harmless.
-Others portray cocaine use as trendy and fashionable, much as popular 1960s television shows such as “Perry Mason” featured characters who smoked cigarettes almost non-stop throughout each episode.
+Popular movies and television shows portray drug dealers in a mostly positive light, and drug use as mostly harmless.
+Others portray cocaine use as trendy and fashionable, much as popular 1960s television shows featured characters who smoked cigarettes almost non-stop throughout each episode.

 The propaganda pendulum has now swung to the opposite extreme for cigarettes.
 As a result, smoking has become less popular and smokers are seen as social lepers.
 Movies and television shows must get special permission to show characters smoking cigarettes.

-The same thing can happen with cocaine, heroin, and other drugs with high potential for harm.
-Along the same lines as its military propaganda, the federal government could offer incentives for entertainment providers to convey anti-drug messages.
+The same thing can be done with drugs that have high risk of causing harm.
+Along the same lines as its military and Covid-19 propaganda, the federal government could offer incentives for entertainment providers to convey anti-drug messages.
 It would take time for Hollywood to accept and transmit the message, and more time for public attitudes to change.
 But changing public attitudes is the best, even if imperfect, thing that the federal government can try to do in drug policy.

 In this world, there are no perfect solutions.
 But American drug policy ignores a lot of good ones.